GRBio/Dataviz/Readme.md

 ### **How diagnostic and status were related?**

-This **Balloon plot** is acontingency table for the frequency of the different diagnostics and the status, individually and jointly.
+This **Balloon plot** is a contingency table for the frequency of the different diagnostics and the status, individually and jointly.

 ![balloon](figures/balloon.png)